HAZARDOUS Waste Drop Off Facility reopens

 Household Chemical Waste Drop Off Facility

-Over a dozen towns, including Coventry, share this regional facility located on Hancock Road in Willington.
-The facility will open on Saturday, April 17, 2021 for the 2021 season.
-It wlll be open on the third Saturday of each month from 9 a.m. - 2 p.m. through October 16.
+Over a dozen towns, including Coventry, share this regional facility located at 57 Hancock Road in Willington.
+The facility will open on Saturday, April 16, 2022 for the 2022 season.
+It wlll be open on the third Saturday of each month from 9 a.m. - 2 p.m. through October 15.